Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Home and road insights

-- Indianapolis is 3-4 against the spread, and 3-4 overall, at home this season.
+- Indianapolis is 3-4 against the spread, and 3-4 overall, at home.

-- Indianapolis has hit the over in four of seven home games this year.
+- This year, in seven games at home, Indianapolis has hit the over four times.

-- On the road, New England is 6-0 overall and 5-1 against the spread.
+- Away from home, New England is 5-1 against the spread, and 6-0 overall.

-- As 2.5-point underdogs or more on the road, the Patriots are 3-1 ATS.
+- The Patriots are 3-1 ATS as 2.5-point underdogs or more away from home.

-- In six road games this season, New England has gone over the total twice.
+- New England has gone over the total twice in six away games this year.

 Powered by Data Skrive.